arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### Managing Early Start Services When Building Custom Containers

-The Portenta X8 firmware includes **`compose-apps-early-start.service`**, which starts certain Docker Compose applications early during the boot process.
+The Portenta X8 firmware includes the **`compose-apps-early-start.service`**, which starts certain Docker Compose applications early during the boot process.
 This feature helps pre-configured services run smoothly but may sometimes interfere with custom containers you pull or build.

 For example, system tools like [**Skopeo**](https://www.redhat.com/en/topics/containers/what-is-skopeo) may automatically remove containers without warning.
 This can happen to containers pulled from external sources or locally built on the device.
 If you notice that your custom containers are being removed unexpectedly, you can solve this by managing the system services with a few command lines.